nondescryptid/opendoc-state-court-judgments/2019_SGDC_131/report.md

 The Defence had pointed out that this was not done in the present case.
 Therefore, given the fact that the Prosecution is proposing to amend the charge only after closing submissions, this is clearly unfair to the Defence.

 iii.
-On the issue of whether section 4 POHA requires a _mens rea_ element for the charge to be made out[\[note: 54\]](#Ftn_54):-
+On the issue of whether section 4 POHA requires a _mens rea_ element for the charge to be made out[^54]:-

 a.
-At the outset, parliamentary intent makes clear that POHA is a statute which collates and penalises harassing conduct[\[note: 55\]](#Ftn_55).
+At the outset, parliamentary intent makes clear that POHA is a statute which collates and penalises harassing conduct[^55].
 Particularly, section 4 POHA is the least severe offence contained within POHA, as it carries with it the maximum penalty of a $5,000 fine.
 The remaining offences carry additional maximum imprisonment terms of between 6 to 12 months at first instance. section 4 POHA is thus the least severe form of harassment that may be committed.

 b.
 Conversely, section 506 of the Penal Code is intended to punish criminal intimidation.
 This distinction immediately makes clear that both offences are not of the same genus, with each painting a convicted person with completely different textures – one commits an act of unintended harassment, while the other intended to criminally intimidate.
 With distinctly different genus, it is submitted that section 4 POHA is not a _simpliciter_ form of section 506 Penal Code, and the Prosecution should be slow to conclude so.